calicoday/ruby-tree-sitter-ffi/src/diff/diff-plan-0.20.0-0.20.6.md

 - `ok`, accounted for, no further action needed
 - `auto`, not relevant to generating scripts or their output,  no action needed.
 Eg comments
 - `api`, change in functions or types
-- `test`, change in test data, results with be different
+- `gen_rusty`, change in test data, generated ruby will be different
+- `run_rusty`, change in generated ruby tests, results will be different
 - `script`, affects generating scripts parsing

 Notes